secure-foundations/verdict-bench/README.md

 On our test machine with the Intel Core i9-10980XE CPU, `docker build` takes about **1 hour and 120 GB of free disk space**, and `make eval` takes about **3.5 hours** (with the given sample of 35,000 chains).

+Before `make eval`, you can also run `make test` (which will only take a few minutes) to run through the same evaluation but without multiple samples for accuracy.
+After `make test`, make sure to `rm -rf results` before running `make eval`.

 # Build

 If you do not need to edit the benchmarking code in any of the tools, the recommended